Jammu Tawi–Srinagar Vande Bharat Express: Rakes

 It is the sixty-third and the first specially designed 2nd Generation Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

+The train has been upgraded to a 20-coach configuration.
+This indicates a permanent expansion from previous coach counts to accommodate higher passenger demands.